 Many older homes have wiring that is over 10 years old.
 Even many newer homes were built using cheaper wiring to reduce costs.
 That wiring could be incapable of handling the electrical demands of today’s products.
 You can prevent many electrical issues by getting some rewiring done.

-Here are a few signs that can let you know it’s time for some rewiring:
+These signs can let you know it’s time for some rewiring:

 If you see any of those signs in your home, please call Abacus, a licensed electrician.